_edited.png)

 Step 1:

-Following payment of the deposit, you will receive a parental questionnaire, a school questionnaire and one for your child to complete.
+You will receive a parental questionnaire, a school questionnaire and one for your child to complete.
 This is an essential part of gathering full background information on all relevant aspects of your child's health, well-being and learning.
-You will be advised to have your child's eyesight checked, unless this has been done within the last 6 months.
-A hearing check may also be required if there are any concerns.
+An eyesight check will be required unless this has been done within the past year.
+Rarely, a hearing check may also be requested.

 Step 2:

 Once the questionnaires and any ear and eye checks are complete, the assessment then takes place on the agreed date.
-This usually begins in the morning and is completed early afternoon with a break for lunch.
-Parents usually stay for a short time until their child settles and is happy to be left.
-The timings and arrangements are flexible and are planned around your child's needs.
+This can take place all on one day or over two days, depending on the needs of your child.
+The timings and arrangements are flexible and are planned around your child's needs with plenty of fun mini breaks.

 Step 4:

-A final consultation is offered either in-person or via video call where I run through the report with you.
+A final consultation is included, either in-person or via video call, where I run through the report with you.
 This ensures you understand the results of the assessment, your child's cognitive profile and the recommendations which are personalised specifically for them.
 This will include a comprehensive range of suggestions for adjustments school can put in place as well as suggestions for home.
+Where access arrangements have been requested, the relevant form will be completed and returned to the child's school.
 This finalises the assessment process.

-Full details are provided prior to the assessment.
+Full details are provided upon booking an assessment.